neogeographica/quakestarter/README_FIRST.txt

 The included version of Mark V is build 1036 from January 2017.

 As for this whole package of stuff, it's version 1.7-beta.
-If you want to see what has changed since the previous releases, see CHANGELOG.txt.
+If you want to see what has changed since the previous releases, see "CHANGELOG.txt".
 If you've been using a previous version of this package, you can overwrite those files with the ones from this new release; that won't hurt whatever Quake configuration you've set up.

 *** How to use this